jostylr/literate-programming/lp.md

 The idea is that the events should largely be setup to flow as is.
 But what responds to the events can vary.
 In particular, all the parsers should be setup to be prototyped on the litpro constructor, and then again on the docs, and then again for each doc.
-So that if one wants.
+So that if one wants to change them, then one can.
 This should also be true of directives and commands.
 So the entire behavior can change.

 In particular, in developing, having very simple parsers that just get the